How do I find my route & stop?

 If you pay with a single-ride ticket, your transfer is built right in.
-Light-rail trains connect with buses at stations, so when you get on the bus, just insert your single-ride ticket into the farebox.
+METRO trains connect with buses at stations, so when you get on the bus, just insert your single-ride ticket into the farebox.
 METRO tickets are valid for unlimited rides on buses and light rail for 2½ hours after purchase.

-Transfers from light rail to Northstar trains require an additional fare.
+Transfers from METRO to Northstar trains require an additional fare.
 Transfer from Northstar to buses and METRO trains are free.

 PLEASE NOTE: Train doors do not open automatically.
 When entering or exiting the train, wait for it to come to a complete stop, then press the blue button on the doors to open them.
 If the doors are closing, avoid sticking arms or legs in the doors, as this will not open them.

 While waiting for the train, always stand behind the yellow line on the platform.
 DO NOT stand on the tracks at any time.
 Avoid sticking arms or legs in the doors to prevent them from closing; just relax and wait for the next train.
 Do not skateboard or rollerblade on platforms.
 No food is allowed on the train.
 Please place any garbage in the disposal bins on the platforms.

 Strollers and non-motorized bicycles are welcome on trains.
 Each train has racks to accommodate two bicycles; each train can accommodate four bicycles.

 Certain seats are designated for seniors and people with disabilities.
 Please surrender these seats when they are needed by these customers.

 While riding, please remain seated.
 If standing, hold onto the rails in case of sudden stops.
 In an emergency, intercoms are located at the front and back doors of each car to call the operator.
 There is also a phone on each platform that will connect you to the rail control center (for emergencies only).

 Stay alert and stay safe around train stations, on rail station platforms and on trains.
-Learn more about safety on light rail.
+Learn more about safety on METRO trains.